pedrohenriquevenancio/cantos-eternos-frontend/README.md

 - **Angular Materials**: A library of ready-to-use components that follows the principles of Material Design, offering a modern and consistent aesthetic.
 - **MongoDB**: A highly scalable and flexible NoSQL database, ideal for storing and retrieving data efficiently.
 - **Express**: A robust framework for Node.js web applications, used to build RESTful APIs and facilitate backend development.
+- **Node JS**: A platform for executing JavaScript on the server, ideal for developing scalable and high-performance web applications.

 *Cantos Eternos - Preserve the Memory, Celebrate the Music.*